theheraldproject/theheraldproject.github.io/bluetooth/distance.md

 - The appropriate distance conversion approach cannot be determine from calibration of a phone at a single distance - it must use several distances to determine the correct regression approach
   - This in turn dramatically increases the time taken to complete manual calibration in a radiation proof chamber.
 Alternative automated approaches should be considered.
   - This also likely means many current Bluetooth calibration readings used for distance estimation are invalid
-- A log(distance) algorithm such as Prof Dr Ing's [[2]](../paper/bibliography#a-2) approach to collecting calibration data cannot be solely relied upon, an equivalent process is needed for inverse square-distance too
+- A log(distance) algorithm such as Prof Dr Ing's [[2]]({{"/efficacy/bibliography#a-2" | relative_url }}) approach to collecting calibration data cannot be solely relied upon, an equivalent process is needed for inverse square-distance too
-  - This in turn increases the difficulty of passing on ever changing calibration data and new formulae to mobile apps for local distance estimation rather than centralised risk estimation (currently used decentralised approaches) and local summation as per the [Herald secured payload](../payload/secured)
+  - This in turn increases the difficulty of passing on ever changing calibration data and new formulae to mobile apps for local distance estimation rather than centralised risk estimation (currently used decentralised approaches) and local summation as per the [Herald secured payload]({{"/payload/secured" | relative_url }})

 ### Running mean of RSSI values in Bluetooth